 Under the direction of Professor Dr. Lynda Gagné, through the Graduate Program in Public Administration, the University of Victoria generously agreed to undertake studies investigating stakeholder and user interest in and support for converting the E&N Corridor into a Multi-Use Community Trail.

 Separately, Prof. Gagné developed an on-line survey which was both publicly advertised and linked to our website.
-Analysis of that survey results and a report will be available by March, 2020.

 While FORT-VI is the ‘client’ for these efforts, the work itself, consisting of research, analysis and reporting was done at arms length and represents the first such investigations of converting the Corridor to a trail.